Geant4.jl

 , G4PVReplica

-, etc. Alternatively can the type G4JLDetectorGDML
+, etc. Alternatively, the user can use the type G4JLDetectorGDML

 to construct a detector from a GDML file.